 Reading: The reading requirements are meant to help the group discuss issues that are pertinent for your particular trip.
 While you are not required to submit a reading report, you will submit a form indicating that you have read all of the material.
 We will refer to this reading in the class so that you will know what areas to concentrate on.
 In addition, we will watch portions of several video/DVD's.
 The required reading is: Neither Wolf Nor Dog, by Kent Nerburn, and Rescuing Thelogy from the Cowboys, by Richard Twiss and an assortment of articles.
 If you have a particular book that you would like to use to replace one of these, please contact the professor ahead of time for approval.
 It is also required that you watch the HBO DVD Bury My Heart at Wounded Knee prior to the trip.
 I am assuming that you have read the book, Black Elk Speaks.
 If not, please also have that read prior to the trip.
 Prayer: Enlist a team of people to pray for you each day.
 This could be your friends, professors, family, co-workers, etc. Preferably, you should have at least 4 people on your prayer team.
 This will help both you and those who pray for you to be a part of the trip and God's work in your life.

 Final Presentation: You will be required to write a 10 page (double spaced) report that incorporates your readings, observations, experiences and participation in the various activities.
-In the paper, I am asking you to describe succinctly what you did, your feelings on the trip, what you learned about yourself/others/culture/God, and how this has impacted your life.
+In the paper, we are asking you to describe succinctly what you did, your feelings on the trip, what you learned about yourself/others/culture/God, and how this has impacted your life.
 Also include suggestions for others who may be considering a similar trip in the future, along with your advice concerning whether others should try a similar experience.
 Instead of a written report, you can do this as an oral report.
 Look for creative opportunities to share this.
-In addition to your "mentor," it may be with your own church, youth group, SFS chapel, classroom, SFS community meal, etc. I would encourage you to present this as a group.
+In addition to your "mentor," it may be with your own church, youth group, Sioux Falls Seminary (or the school you are attending) chapel, classroom, SFS community meal, etc. We would encourage you to present this as a group.
 You now become an advocate for justice, the need for Biblically and culturally informed cross-cultural communication, and mission.

 For Doctoral Students: In addition to the above requirements, doctoral students will need to read an additional book (see bibliography and discuss this with the professor) and they will be expected to assist the other participants throughout the week.